-This is the final installment in the five-part series, “Finding Addiction Treatment That Works.”
-Read Part One, Part Two, Part Three and Part Four.
 What happens after completion of rehab is critical to successful, long-term recovery from a drug or alcohol addiction.
 As many as 40% to 60% of patients treated for alcohol or another chemical dependency go back to using their drug(s) of choice within a year after treatment, for example, according to the physician-authored, clinical information resource UpToDate.
 That’s why securing “evidence-based” aftercare — aftercare that, based on results from clinical trials, is most likely to help you stay clean — is imperative.
 But what does that look like and how do you get it?
-Two scientifically tested strategies that have proven effective in supporting long-term sobriety are:
+We offer two key parts of a successful long term recovery.

 - Ongoing counseling or psychotherapy for coping with life stressors, building resilience to addiction triggers, navigating difficult family dynamics, and/or preventing relapse helps to sustain abstinence from drugs.
 Decades of research and thousands of studies have shown that long-term abstinence outcomes improve when therapy accompanies medication maintenance, and that at least three-quarters of patients in psychotherapy show benefit.

 - Ongoing case management by a trained professional who can provide regular recovery checkups, offer trusted referrals, connect you to peer and family support services and serve as a first responder in incidents of relapse, has also proven successful at encouraging long-term sobriety.
 That’s why for the first two years following addiction treatment with The Right Step, our program provides free, weekly check-ins with one of our counselors for the sake of support, counseling and referrals.